 Standardized Protocols, Data Recording & Stimulus Presentation: A comprehensive Manual of Procedures (MOP) was developed and maintained to detail standardized protocols for EEG data acquisition, including electrode placement, calibration procedures, recording paradigms, and procedural checklists to ensure that each session adhered to a systematic and consistent approach.
 The MOP also detailed equipment specifications, the functionality of each component, and how they communicated.
 This ensured that research assistants at each site were proficient in the equipment set-up and could identify and address any changes.
 In addition to identical stimulus presentation procedures and equipment, we employed a standardized template for EEG acquisition.
-Within NetStation’s Workbench, an Acquisition Setup file was developed specifically for the IBIS study to ensure session uniformity of pre-set filters, visualization layouts, sampling rates, and synchronized audio-video participant recordings.
+Within NetStation’s Workbench, an Acquisition Setup file was developed specifically for the IBIS-EP study to ensure session uniformity of pre-set filters, visualization layouts, sampling rates, and synchronized audio-video participant recordings.
 Implemented through the IBIS-specific laptop, identical E-Prime (Psychology Software Tools) scripts were used to control experimental stimuli, timing, and data collection across sites.
 Each site also received a ‘calibration file’ to be executed before every EEG session.
 Running the calibration file allowed the experimenter to confirm several critical aspects: accurate stimuli presentation, the successful transmission of stimulus markers to the DAC, details regarding the collection laptop, and the external speakers' volume calibrated to 80 dB SPL, verified with a sound level meter.
 Running this calibration file ensured an optimal and consistent setup for data collection and helped to identify any issues before starting the session.